Last Updated on 28. October 2022 by Victor Karp

-This tutorial explains how to disable the dynamic grid snapping adjustment in Blender and snap to a custom grid size in 2D and 3D viewports.
+This tutorial explains how to disable the dynamic grid size adjustment in Blender.
+It also teaches you how to snap to a custom grid size in 2D and 3D viewports.

 The problem with Blender’s grid snapping